chinapedia/wikipedia.abstract.en/Page/Apus.md

 History

-BayerUran1661apuschamtri.jpg's 1603 _Uranometria_, showing the constellations Apus, Chamaeleon, Musca (as "Apis", the Bee), and Triangulum Australe, as well as the South celestial pole.|alt=A black line drawing on faded brownish paper depicting a stylized bird with no feet and a triangle superimposed on some stars]]
+'s 1603 _Uranometria_, showing the constellations Apus, Chamaeleon, Musca (as "Apis", the Bee), and Triangulum Australe, as well as the South celestial pole.|alt=A black line drawing on faded brownish paper depicting a stylized bird with no feet and a triangle superimposed on some stars]]

 Apus was one of twelve constellations published by Petrus Plancius from the observations of Pieter Dirkszoon Keyser and Frederick de Houtman who had sailed on the first Dutch trading expedition, known as the _Eerste Schipvaart_, to the East Indies.
 It first appeared on a 35-cm (14 in) diameter celestial globe published in 1598 in Amsterdam by Plancius with Jodocus Hondius.[1]
 De Houtman included it in his southern star catalogue in 1603 under the Dutch name _De Paradijs Voghel_, "The Bird of Paradise",[2][3] and Plancius called the constellation _Paradysvogel Apis Indica_; the first word is Dutch for "bird of paradise". _Apis_ (Latin for "bee") is assumed to have been a typographical error for _avis_ ("bird").[4]